American Celebration on Parade

 - See more than 20 full-sized parade floats up close and read how they were created

 - Experience what it’s like to stand on or drive a massive float

 - Take photographs at backdrops where US Presidents and other famous Americans have stood, including the 60’ long by 40’ US flag used in multiple Presidential Inaugurals beginning with President Reagan’s in 1989.
 It was later used in President Bush’s and President Obama’s inaugurations.

-Tours through the 40,000 square foot American Celebration on Parade are self guided, with descriptive plaques at each float.
+Tours through the 40,000 square foot American Celebration on Parade are guided, with descriptive plaques at each float.
 The building is ADA accessible.

 American Fright Night at American Celebration on Parade

 Each October, American Celebration on Parade is transformed into one of Virginia’s most interesting and terrifying Haunted Houses!

 Shenandoah Uncorked Wine Festival